 The book of Romans was written to a group of people that had not yet heard the apostle Paul, and undoubtedly heard the gospel.
 But that has a great deal to do with why the book of John was written, and that is that, by the time we get to 70 AD, the influx of Gentiles in the church was increasing, and the influx of Jews into the church was decreasing, if it had not just about altogether stopped.

-Most of you are aware of what took place in 70 AD—the destruction of the temple.
+Most of you are aware of what took place in 70 AD—the destruction of the Temple.
 An organized system of life in Judea virtually ended.
 With it, virtually, came the end of the preaching of the gospel in the area of Judea.
 From that point on, most of the preaching undoubtedly was done in Gentile areas.
 This means, in practical fact, most of the people who were coming into the church had non-Jewish backgrounds.
 At best, if I can put it that way, they had a Hellenistic-Jewish background.
 But in most cases, what they had was a completely Hellenistic background, and they were Gentiles.
 In other words, most of the people coming into the church at this time had a Greek influence to their secular education.

 So from the beginning of the preaching of the gospel by Jesus Christ up until about 70 AD, the church was predominantly Jewish, with a very small portion Gentile.
-However, the Jews declined, and the Gentiles decreased.
+However, the Jews declined, and the Gentiles increased.
 The whole Bible is written from a Jewish standpoint, if I can put it that way—Israelitish would be better—an Israelitish standpoint, with the Gentiles only coming into play as they came into contact with the Hebrew people, or with the Israelitish people.
 There had to be a need found in order to present the truth about Jesus Christ in a way that they—the Gentile peoples—could relate to without having to have a background in Hebrew thought.

 If a Gentile came at the Old Testament, or even if he came by way of reading the writings of Matthew and of Luke—Luke apparently was a Gentile—both books, in the first three chapters begin with an account of the birth of Jesus Christ and with genealogy.
 Both books show that the roots of the Messiah were Israelitish.
 Both books show that this man descended from David, an Israelitish king, and from Abraham, the progenitor of the Israelitish people.
 The Gentiles have no background of thought in that area unless they happen to be extremely well-educated.
 How many of those people would there be coming into contact with the church?
 Very few.